GoogleCloudPlatform/professional-services/README.md

 * [QAOA](examples/qaoa) - Examples of parsing a max-SAT problem in a proprietary format.
 * [Redis Cluster on GKE Example](examples/redis-cluster-gke) - Deploying Redis cluster on GKE.
 * [Spanner Interleave Subquery](examples/spanner-interleave-subquery) - Example code to benchmark Cloud Spanner's subqueries for interleaved tables.
+* [Spanner Change Stream to BigQuery using Dataflow](examples/spanner-changestreams-bigquery) - Terraform code to deploy Spanner change stream and publish changes to BigQuery using Dataflow Streaming Job.
 * [Spinnaker](examples/spinnaker) - Example pipelines for a Canary / Production deployment process.
 * [TensorFlow Serving on GKE and Load Testing](examples/tf-load-testing) - Examples how to implement Tensorflow model inference on GKE and to perform a load testing of such solution.
 * [TensorFlow Unit Testing](examples/tensorflow-unit-testing) - Examples how to write unit tests for TensorFlow ML models.